Increase Your Sales To People Who Work From Home

 Take advantage of the fact that more people are working from home today than ever before...

-Today just about everyone that can work from home is doing just that.
-Recent surveys show that 33% of employees now work remotely.
+Today, a large amount of people that can work from home are doing just that.
+Surveys show that 33% of employees now work remotely.
 Since working from home has become an option, many employees expect this to become common practice.
-In fact, a study recently published in Forbes reports that 74% of professionals believe remote work will become the new normal.
+In fact, a study published in Forbes reports that 74% of professionals believe remote work will become the new normal.